We Must Not Allow Authoritarianism to Reign Across Africa

 One’s country is worth dying for, and democracy is worth dying for because it’s the most deeply honourable form of government ever devised by man.
 All of you loved liberty.
 All of you were willing to fight tyranny, and you knew the people of your countries were behind you.

-Ronald Reagen at the 40th D-Day commemoration
+Ronald Reagan at the 40th D-Day commemoration

 Similarly, here on the African continent, many made major sacrifices for our independence and in the fight against Apartheid in Southern Africa.
 In the struggles against colonial rule around the continent, many lost their lives in the fight.
 They were willing to make that sacrifice because they had a vision for an African for a liberated and prosperous African continent free from colonial oppression.